jitbit/TrumbowygNuget/README.md

 https://github.com/Alex-D/Trumbowyg - here's the actual editor.
 This project is just a Nuget package for it.

+This package puts Trumbowyg-editor into `Scripts/trumbowyg` folder of your ASP.NET project.
 After installing package with `PM> Install-Package Trumbowyg`, use it like this in your ASP.NET MVC views:

 ```html